Black bullhead: Description

-Habitat
+Habitat and distribution

-Black bullheads are found throughout the central United States, often in stagnant or slow-moving waters with soft bottoms.
+Black bullheads are native to the Mississippi and Ohio river basins and are widespread throughout the central and southern United States.
+They are largely absent from the Atlantic coastal drainages of the eastern US.
+They typically inhabit stagnant or slow-moving waters with soft bottoms, such as lakes, ponds, oxbows, and low-gradient streams.
 They have been known to congregate in confined spaces, such as lake outlets or under dams.

 They are very tolerant fish, and are able to live in muddy water, with warmer temperatures and in water with lower levels of oxygen, which reduce competition from other fish.
+They are consistently more tolerant of high water silting, water pollution, and warm water temperatures than other bullhead species.

+Introduced range

-Black bullheads also occur as an invasive species in large parts of Europe.
-The species has been eradicated from the United Kingdom by use of rotenone biocide.
+Black bullheads occur as an invasive species in large parts of Europe.
+Due to the significant negative impacts of its introduction to the ecosystem, the European Union has included it in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

+In the United Kingdom, the species has been eradicated by use of rotenone biocide.
 It was only found in one place, Lake Meadows, Billericay, Essex, and they grew to a maximum weight of .539 kg.

+Ecology

+Black bullhead are gregarious fish and typically forage and move in schools.
+They remain inactive within beds of vegetation by day, and forage mainly at night.

 Diet

 Black bullheads are omnivorous, so they eat almost anything, from grains and other plant matter to insects, dead or living fish, and crustaceans.
 Midge larvae and other young insects are the primary diet for adult bullheads.
 Black bullheads have been known to eat small fish and fish eggs as well.
 They have short, pointed, conical teeth, formed in multiple rows called cardiform teeth.
 Black bullheads have no scales; instead, they have about 100,000 taste receptors placed all over their bodies.
 Many of these are located on the barbels near their mouths.
 The receptors help the fish to identify food in their dark habitats.
 During the winter, black bullheads decrease food intake, and may stop eating altogether.
 Instead, they bury themselves around the shore line of the lake in debris, with only their gills exposed.
 This "hibernation" allows them to survive conditions of low oxygen and low temperature.